12th South Asian Media and Cultural Studies Conference 2026

 Contact: samcs@cci.fsu.edu

-The conference opening keynote speaker is Dr. Michael R. Ogden, Dean Emeritus, College of Humanities & Social Sciences, Zayed University, focusing on Indigenous documentary, climate resilience, and the role of South Asian and Southeast Asian perspectives in shaping global media futures.
-This will be in person in the early evening of Thursday January 29, 2026.
+The conference opening keynote speaker was Dr. Michael R. Ogden, Dean Emeritus, College of Humanities & Social Sciences, Zayed University.
+His talk, entitled, “Indigenous Responses to South Asia’s Climate Crises,” focused on Indigenous documentary, climate resilience, and the role of South Asian perspectives in shaping global media futures.
+This talk was in-person at the FSU Center for Global Engagement and streamed online.
+The link to the recording of Dr. Michael Ogden’s address is the image below:

 Please direct any questions to the organizing team at samcs@cci.fsu.edu.